sam-vasquez/sam-vasquez.github.io/_notes/Graph.md

 A spanning subgraph $G' = (V,E')$ is a graph containing all vertices but only a subset of edges of $G$.
 A connected spanning subgraph which is cycle-free (a tree) is called a spanning tree.
 One that is cycle-free but can be disconnected is a spanning forest.

+Example: Square with excess bond.
+See prob 9.

 A graph is planar if it is embeddable in a plane without intersecting edges.
 The planar dual $G^*$ of planar graph $G$ is a graph with one vertex for every simple cycle of $G$, and edges $E^*$ connecting them through every edge $E$.

+Incompressible graphs are those for which short cycles do not share more than one edge.